 Winter skills courses – beginner level

-A beginner level winter skills course in Scotland is aimed at the experienced summer mountain walker with no winter experience.
+Our beginner level winter skills courses in Scotland or the Lake District are aimed at the experienced summer mountain walker with no winter experience.
 There is a lot to learn, and we cover it all.
 How should you dress in winter and what makes for an effective winter clothing system?
 What sort of boots do you need?
 What should you carry in your rucksack?

 Of course, we will teach you how to use an ice axe; and how to put on and move in crampons.
 This is what many people perceive as the heart of the winter skills course.
 But there is so much more to it than shiny, pointy metal things.